Monterey Personal Injury Lawyers

 - Pain & Suffering — Covers the physical and emotional distress experienced by the injured party as a result of the injury.
 This type of damage includes both current and anticipated pain and suffering.

-You may also be able to recover punitive damages if the defendant acted with fraud, oppression, or malice.
-A plaintiff may recover punitive damages in a personal injury case if the defendant’s behavior is particularly outrageous.
+You may also be able to seek punitive damages if the defendant acted with fraud, oppression, or malice.
+These damages apply in exceptional situations where the defendant’s behavior is deemed to be grossly negligent or intentional.

 Lastly, in wrongful death claims, compensation addresses the loss suffered by the surviving family members due to the untimely death of a loved one.
 This includes survivorship claims for the deceased’s pain and suffering, funeral and burial expenses, loss of financial support, and loss of consortium for the surviving spouse.